Maserati Logo:

 What Does the Maserati Logo Mean?

 The Maserati logo is a trident inspired by the Fountain of Neptune in Bologna, Italy.
-Designed in 1926 by Mario Maserati, it symbolizes power, control, and performance while reflecting the brand’s Italian heritage.
-The Trident has remained a defining part of Maserati identity for nearly a century.
+Sketched around 1920 and refined by Mario Maserati, it stands for power, control, and performance — and it’s remained unchanged in concept for over a century.

 The Origin of the Maserati Trident